JonathanBuchh/buchh.org/about.md

 ## Disclaimer

 My opinions change over time, so something on this site may not represent my current views.
-Additionally, I am not a subject matter research in any subject, so take everything with a grain of salt.
+Additionally, I am not a subject matter expert in any subject, so take everything with a grain of salt.